complab/complab.github.io/src/tech-talks.md

 We will hold a series of technical seminars over lunch on Mondays from Jan 26 to March 9 in 2015.
 They are open to anyone interested: students, practitioners and researchers are welcome!
 The focus of the seminars will be on interesting challenges in industry.

+Lunch baguettes will be served for the early-comers.

 Along with the seminars, students will also be offered a [course on academic writing](http://www.cse.chalmers.se/~laurako/links/CCTT.html) related to the seminars.

 The tech talks are sponsored by the [ICT Area of Advance](http://www.chalmers.se/en/areas-of-advance/ict/Pages/default.aspx).